-- Residential,
+- Domestic,

-- General, or
+- Non-domestic, or

 - Non-metered including street lighting

-Residential customers are classified as such where the primary use of the electrical supply is for domestic or residential purposes, as determined by the electricity retailer.
+Domestic customers are classified as such where the primary use of the electrical supply is for domestic or residential purposes, as determined by the electricity retailer.
 These are typically indicated on the Registry as having ANZIC code '000000'.
 Waipa reserves the right to challenge an electricity retailer's classification if it believes it is incorrect and backdate any charges in cases where a classification has been proven incorrect.

-In rural areas residential customers may include individual ICPs required for domestic water pumps; excludes stock or irrigation pumps.
+In rural areas domestic customers may include individual ICPs required for domestic water pumps; excludes stock or irrigation pumps.

-Residential customers are required to be identified to comply with the Government requirement to offer small residential customers a daily fixed charge limited to no more than 15 cents.
+Domestic customers are required to be identified to comply with the Government requirement to offer small Domestic customers a daily fixed charge limited to no more than 15 cents.

-General consumers are all other metered low voltage ICPs not defined as being Residential.
+Non-domestic consumers are all other metered low voltage ICPs not defined as being Domestic.